JOHN A. GOWAN

 The "Interval" of light = zero.
 This is Einstein's most important formulation of light's "non-local" symmetric energy state.
-The "Interval" is a quantity of spacetime, a measure of 4-dimensional distance, invariant for all observers, regardless of their relative motion, including accelerated motion.
+The "Interval" is a quantity of spacetime, a measure of 4-dimensional distance, invariant for all observers, regardless of their relative or accelerated motion.
 The function of the Interval is to protect causality in the plastic dimensionality of Einstein's relativity theories.
-Light has no Interval because light has no x (length) or t (time) dimension.
+Light has no Interval because light has no x (length in the direction of motion) or t (time) dimension.
 Having no Interval, light's position in 4-dimensional spacetime cannot be specified.
 Having no distance or time parameters, and yet having intrinsic motion, light has, in effect, forever to go nowhere - within its own reference frame (spacetime).
 From this results the notion of light's "infinite" velocity and the symmetric distribution of light's energy throughout spacetime - everywhere, simultaneously.

 Light is "Non-local"